 Just as the day of weaning helps to define when the sow will be mated, so the day of mating and gestation length combine to give the farrowing day.
 Gestation is typically 114-116 days long, so 16.5 weeks.
-Monday mating would then probably mean Thursday farrowing (see Table 1 ).
+Monday mating would then probably mean Thursday farrowing.
 But, to take other examples for the sow mated on a Monday, a gestation length of only 112 days or exactly 16 weeks will see her farrow on another Monday 16 weeks later whereas 114 days of gestation results in farrowing that took place on a Wednesday.

 In practice on most farms with 3-week batch management, a usual gestation length of 115 days and the fact that matings tend to be done on Monday and Tuesday combine to give the main percentage of farrowings on a Thursday and Friday.
 A sow which is back in heat on a Tuesday and has a gestation of 115 days will farrow on a Friday.
 Unfortunately, however, if she is Tuesday-mated and her pregnancy lasts 116 days it means the farrowing will not be until Saturday, with all the weekend work issues this involves.

-In the same way a simple 2-letter code for each task is used in Table 3, which sets out the daily scheduling of labour in Week 1 for a herd with batches every 3 weeks.
-We can look into the codes in a little more detail to explain what the chart shows.
+In the same way a simple two-letter code for each task is used, which sets out the daily scheduling of labour in Week 1 for a herd with batches every 3 weeks.

 Codes for labour charts